 Below is a list of all of the Online Bachelor Degree in Criminal Justice Programs we could find, from over 1,800 schools across the US.

 Many people already have ideas about the criminal justice system based on their favorite legal dramas or even reality TV shows.
 Still, the actual criminal justice system is often far different from how it is portrayed on these shows.
-Earning a bachelor's degree in the field is the first step to understanding true criminal justice careers and opportunities.
-Once available primarily on college campuses, the criminal justice bachelor's degree is now available online.
+Earning a bachelor degree in criminal justice online can be the first step to understanding true criminal justice careers and opportunities.
+Once available primarily on college campuses, students can now enroll in online criminal justice Bachelor degree programs.

 Featured Online Programs:

 Online programs may not be available in all states

 Traditional On Campus Programs:

 Here, we speak with Matthew Petz, Dean of the School of Justice Studies, at Rasmussen College, about the Online Bachelor Degree program.

 Attend a top online Bachelor's in Criminal Justice program at your convenience